-If I’m shopping for super essentials like; trousers, blazers, pencils skirts, etc. I almost always buy neutrals colors.
-Especially if they are on the pricier end of the spectrum like $100+ I purchase them in colors like gray, navy, black, and white.
-The main reason is to get the most use out of the item of course!
-If I’m spending more than $100 on an item I want it to last and I want to wear it over and over again.
-And for these type of items I know I’m going to keep them for a long time, so it’s worth the investment.
+If I’m shopping for super essentials like; trousers, blazers, pencils skirts, etc, I almost always buy neutrals colors – especially if the business casual attire is on the pricier end of the spectrum like $100+ I purchase them in colors like gray, navy, black, and white.
+The main reason to buy clothing in neutrals is to get the most use out of the item of course!
+If I’m spending more than $100 on an item, I want it to last, and I want to wear it over and over again.
+And for these type of business casual attire I know I’m going to keep them for a long time, so it’s worth the investment.

 For less expensive items, like cute tops or a fun pair of pants that are on sale, ahead and get printed, bright, and fun colors to bring some vibrancy to my office attire.
 It’s important to note where your money is going.
 Don’t spend a ton of money on a printed top you’ll only wear a couple of times a year.
 Save that money for the perfect pair of trousers.